Elenaderothschild/Rebalance-Relax/README.md

 ### *Contact*

 This is a contact form which allows a user to send an enquiry.
 The form uses 2 text inpits, an email input, textarea element and a send button.

+### *Features left to implement*

+I would like to add online booking, payment feature and cancellation policy.

 ---